 Represented semiconductor manufacturer in suit brought by another semiconductor company claiming misappropriation of trade secrets and copyright infringement (pending).

 Represented vacation rental company HomeAway, Inc., in suit against software companies alleged to have obtained and used material from HomeAway’s websites in violation of website terms and conditions (pending).

-Selected by his peers to be included in The Best Lawyers in America (1993-2021), and in Texas Super Lawyers every year since its inception.
-Selected as Trial Lawyer of the Year by the Texas Chapters of the American Board of Trial Advocates (ABOTA).
+- Selected as Trial Lawyer of the Year by the Texas Chapters of the American Board of Trial Advocates (ABOTA)

 - Commercial Litigation